MA Childhood in Society

 This core module aims to deepen and extend knowledge of key theoretical frameworks and international debates in childhood studies.
 It will aim to establish an understanding of central issues shaping children’s subjective experiences and the complexity of their lives in social, cultural, and educational contexts.
 The module also explores the nature of childhood and children’s lives from a multi-disciplinary approach, among other things drawing on the work of sociologists, psychologists, educationalists and historians.

 Foundation Research Methods

 The aim of this module is to stimulate your interest, understanding and participation in doing research.
 Most importantly, we want to support you in developing research expertise that will guide your further studies and dissertation work.
-You will be introduced to a range of key research principles and procedures, so that you can develop your own independent research skills that will enable you to create your own distinctive approach to educational research.
-The module include both general and specific aspects of research training including key dimensions of qualitative and quantitative research, their applications, understanding of relational aspects between them, and appreciation of the politics and ethics of doing educational research.
-FRM has been designed to contextualise educational research, in terms of its theoretical, epistemological and methodological underpinnings, for a broad cross section of students, enabling them to understand different facets of educational research in an integrated and coherent fashion.
+You will be introduced to a range of key research principles and procedures so that you can develop your own independent research skills that will enable you to create your own distinctive approach to educational research.
+The module includes both general and specific aspects of research training including key dimensions of qualitative and quantitative research, their applications, understanding of relational aspects between them, and appreciation of the politics and ethics of doing educational research.
+FRM has been designed to contextualise educational research, in terms of its theoretical, epistemological and methodological underpinnings, for a broad cross-section of students, enabling them to understand different facets of educational research in an integrated and coherent fashion.
 Foundation Research Methods can be taken online.

 One of your optional modules will need to come from our specific childhood-related options.
 The other module can come from either childhood or one of our other specialist areas, such as drama and literacy, foreign language teaching pedagogy, religions and education, and leading educational change.
 We plan to run the following modules in 2014-15 (subject to availability).